caseyg/awesome/TOPICS.md

 ## groovy-scripts

 *   [freeplane/freeplane](https://github.com/freeplane/freeplane) - Application for Mind Mapping, Knowledge Management, Project Management.
 Develop, organize and communicate your ideas and knowledge in the most effective way.

-## java

-*   [freeplane/freeplane](https://github.com/freeplane/freeplane) - Application for Mind Mapping, Knowledge Management, Project Management.
-Develop, organize and communicate your ideas and knowledge in the most effective way.

-*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
-Integrates with 25+ databases and any API.

-*   [OpenRefine/OpenRefine](https://github.com/OpenRefine/OpenRefine) - OpenRefine is a free, open source power tool for working with messy data and improving it

-*   [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - The leading data integration platform for ETL / ELT data pipelines from APIs, databases & files to data warehouses, data lakes & data lakehouses.
-Both self-hosted and Cloud-hosted.

 ## knowledge-management